-Only very rarely has there ever been long-term (~1-year) imagery taken of methane seep and hydrothermal vent sites, yet the information digital stills provide is crucial to understanding how these venting systems evolve and their linkages to biology.
-There is little information about how bacterial and clam communities at methane seeps change over time, or how animal communites at vent sites change at temporal scales of minutes, hours, and days.
+Long-term (~1-year) imagery records of methane seep and hydrothermal vent sites are very rare, as are images of the upper water column in the NE Pacific.
+Yet the information that digital images can provide is crucial to understanding life in deep water and coastal environments.
+There is little information about how bacterial and clam communities at methane seeps change over time, or how animal communities at vent sites change at temporal scales of minutes, hours, and days.

-In 2014 a high-definition digital still camera was installed at the Endurance Offshore 585-m site to study benthic organisms and those swimming by within the water columnn; another was installed at a diffuse flow site in the International District hydrothermal field within Axial Volcano's caldera (Site MJ03C).
-At MJ03C, there is also a vent fluid samplers, a DNA sampler, and mass spectrometer that allows, for the first time, time-series measurements of fluid, temperature, and chemistry correlated to video imagery of changing animal and environmental conditions.
+Cameras are installed at a diffuse flow site in the International District hydrothermal field within Axial Volcano’s caldera (Site MJ03C), along with a vent fluid and DNA sampler and a mass spectrometer.
+This allows time-series measurements of fluid, temperature, and chemistry correlated to video imagery of changing animal and environmental conditions for the first time.
 The camera can take a high-definition still image every 1 second!
-Another camera is installed at the active methane seep site called 'Einstein's Grott" at Southern Hydrate Ridge.
+Another camera is installed at the active methane seep site called ‘Einstein’s Grotto” at Southern Hydrate Ridge.

 - The OOI cameras are modified Kongsberg 0484-6002 Color Digital Still Cameras with an OE10-102 Pan & Tilt Unit, and 2x OE11-150 Lamps, which provide 5 MPixel images with a 55° diagonal field of view.